spectivePer/Splits/README.md

 Otherwise, participants is sent the total amount that they are owed.

 #### View Previous Splits
-The homeview currently displays the split names that the user has created.
+The home page currently displays the split names that the user has created.